 To keep collecting unemployment benefits, you must be able to work, available to work, and looking for employment.
-(For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
 If you’re incarcerated, on vacation, or in school, or you don’t have adequate transportation to get to work, you likely won’t be considered able and available to work.
 If you’re offered a suitable position, you must accept it.
 A suitable job is one for which you are qualified and which pays the prevailing wage for that type of work in your area.

 In Hawaii, you must register for work and post your resume online at Hire Net Hawaii.
 You must make at least three job contacts per week, keeping a log of your job contacts and other job search activities.
 The Hawaii DLIR may request your job search records at any time.

 If you are eligible to receive unemployment, your weekly benefit will be your total compensation in the highest-paid quarter of the base period divided by 21.
-The current maximum benefit amount is $619 per week; the current minimum is $5 per week.
+The current maximum benefit amount is $648 per week (in 2020); the current minimum is $5 per week.
 You may receive benefits for a maximum of 26 weeks.
 (In times of higher unemployment, additional weeks of benefits may be available.)

 You may file your claim for unemployment benefits online.
 You can find online filing information at the website of the Hawaii Department of Labor and Industrial Relations.